 The state of Indiana criminalizes hundreds of activities ranging from violent offenses to minor disturbances.
 While misdemeanors are less serious crimes that are often victimless, involve only slight injury, or are otherwise immoral or offensive to society in general, it is always a good idea to consult a knowledgeable Indianapolis misdemeanor attorney if you have been charged with a crime.
 While the penalties are not as severe as those for felony offenses in Indiana, misdemeanors do carry the threat of incarceration, large fines, and onerous conditions such as weekly reporting, frequent drug testing, community services, and classes.
 In addition, misdemeanor convictions can affect your employment, your family, and your rights.
 You may not be inclined to take a misdemeanor seriously simply because it isn’t accompanied by a particularly long period of incarceration or because you have received a favorable sentence in the past from a judge.
 However, each case is different, and many factors affect the outcome of your case, such as the quality of your attorney, who the prosecutor and judge are, how adamant any complainants are about punishment, your criminal history, and any mitigating arguments or evidence.
 In order to contest the Indiana misdemeanor charges, you need Indianapolis law firm Eskew Law LLC on your side.

 Eskew Law LLC has served Indianapolis and Central Indiana for the past ten decades, dedicating itself to the pursuit of justice by helping clients have a voice in the system.
 When you first meet with our skilled Indianapolis misdemeanor attorney, he will sit you down, review your arrest, discuss your charges, explain the law, and learn about your goals for the case.
 Once he learns your goals, he can customize representation to pursue your desired outcome.
-To schedule a free initial consultation with us, call Eskew Law LLC at (317) 974-0177.
+To schedule a consultation with us, call Eskew Law LLC at (317) 974-0177.

 Definition of Misdemeanor